WWE Star Gaspard Missing After 10-Year-Old Son Pulled From Water in LA

 "He loved his wife dearly.
 He loved his son.
 They were his life," Keys said.

-After several weeks of closures, LA County beaches opened for activity this past weekend.
+After several weeks of closures, Los Angeles County beaches opened for activity this past weekend.
 Still, conditions in the water were anything but ideal.
 One Marina del Rey resident, Jason Wright, noted the waves seemed "too rough" for swimming.

 Underwater searching for Gaspard was halted at 7:30 p.m.
 Sunday, county lifeguards said.
 Periodic land-based patrols continued through the night and underwater searching resumed 7 a.m.
 Monday with SONAR technology.